 Classes A & B must use the standard A7 casing; alternative ratios may be fitted, either 3-speed or 4-speed, plus reverse.

-Class A restricts width and profile; classes B & C now use an affordable historic control tyre to equalise performance, available both new and secondhand.
+Class A restricts width and profile; other classes now use an affordable historic control tyre to equalise performance, available both new and secondhand.

 There are approximately 12 rounds per season, typically spread across six ‘double-header’ race weekends and featuring one or two handicap races.

 Club membership is just £25 for 12 months, season registration is £90, and double-header weekend entry fees (qualifying and 2 x 15min races) are typically between £250 and £350 depending on the circuit.
 Eligible cars are available secondhand from just £5000.